thomassutter/drpm/README.md

 # Differentiable Random Partition Models
-This is the official codebae for the Neurips 2023 paper [Differentiable Random Partition Models](https://arxiv.org/abs/2305.16841).
+This is the official codebase for the Neurips 2023 paper [Differentiable Random Partition Models](https://arxiv.org/abs/2305.16841).

 The code and repository is still work in progress.